 Relation columns play a very important role in connecting data across your sheets.

-With a relation column, you can link records from one sheet to another, provided that the two sheets share something in common.
+With a relation column, you can link records from one table or sheet to another, provided that the two tables/sheets share a common data.

 With a relation column you can create two types of relation;